Legal Entity (Foreign Subsidiary) Registration in India

 At TAXAJ we can proudly say that we have helped 100's of Legal Entities launched in India and have been guiding them to success throughout from all over the globe.
 Let's get into more details so that you can be the next one :)

-Get your subsidiary company registered in the fastest possible manner.
+Get your legal entity/company registered in India in the fastest possible manner.

 It usually takes 7 to 10 working days.

-- Businesses aiming to work globally or with reputed clients
+- Businesses or Individuals aiming to work globally or with reputed clients in India

 Name approval form filing